ataudte/ddi-questionnaire/README.md

 # Motivation

-This document serves as an inspiration for a DNS, DHCP, and IPAM (DDI) evaluation.
-It begins with general aspects of the solution, followed by a questionnaire on DNS, DHCP, and IPAM.
-Drawings and sketches should be included where available.
+This document provides a vendor-neutral starting point for evaluating DNS, DHCP, and IP address management (DDI) solutions.
+It covers functional, architectural, operational, security, automation, and support requirements.
+The questionnaire should be adapted to the organization’s risks, operating model, regulatory obligations, and deployment scenarios.
+Drawings and sketches should be included where they improve clarity.

 # Table of Contents
 <details>